Fresh produce and GS1

 -

-GLN (Global Location Number) for identifying places and parties.
+GLN for identification of locations and parties.

 -